 - Different attribution models.

-In this article, we will talk about Google Analytics as the most popular analytics service and discuss the number one reason for GA data loss – AdBlockers.
-We will show you how to prevent your Google Analytics data from being blocked by Adblockers and Intelligent Tracking prevention.
+In this article, we will talk about Google Analytics as the most popular analytics service and discuss the number one reason for GA data loss – ad blockers.
+Also, we will show you how to prevent your Google Analytics data from being blocked by ad blockers and Intelligent Tracking prevention.

-Why Ad Blockers and Intelligent Tracking prevention are the most popular reason of data discrepancy?
+Why Ad Blockers and Intelligent Tracking prevention are the most popular reasons for data discrepancy?

-In recent years, the functionality of adblockers has expanded: now they can not only hide ads but also protect personal data and hide users behaviour from analytics tools.
+Lately, the functionality of ad blockers has expanded.
+Now, they hide ads, protect personal data, and hide user behavior from analytics tools.

-Adblock technology works based on shared lists called filter lists, which determine what content to block or hide and what content to show on visited pages.
-These lists are a simple list of URLs that belong to either allowed lists or blocked lists.
+AdBlock technology works based on shared lists called filter lists, which determine which content should be blocked or hidden and which content can be shown on the visited pages.
+These lists are lists of URLs that belong to either allowed lists or blocked lists.